 Good question, but I don’t think that there is a simple answer.
 There are a few elements that make up clean eating, it can be different for different people, but for us a way of defining clean eating is;

-- Thinking about the food you eat
+Thinking about the food you eat

-- Knowing where your food is coming from
+Knowing where your food is coming from

-- Knowing what is in your food
+Knowing what is in your food

-- Knowing what works best for you
+Knowing what works best for you

-- Knowing it’s not a diet
+Knowing it’s not a diet

-Until a few years ago, I was just as guilty as everyone else of going to the supermarket and picking food off the shelves that I didn’t look at or think about and serving it up to my family.
+Until a few years ago, I was just as guilty as everyone else of going to the supermarket, picking food off the shelves with no thought of what it was before serving it up to my family.
 We all do it; we leave thinking at the door and allow decisions about our meal content to fast food restaurants or companies that mass-produce food for profit.
 We are not taking responsibility for our food choices or making informed choices about what we put in our mouths.

-Clean eating is about understanding what we are eating, what it contains, and where it has come from and then making an informed decision about what food you will buy and eat.
+Clean eating is about understanding what we are eating, what it contains, and where it has come from.
+Then making an informed decision about what food you will buy and eat.
 Just looking at the back of the foods you are picking up at the supermarket can be eye opening and being honest a little scary.
 Once you start to look at what is in the food, you will start looking for alternatives.
 I don’t think anyone wants the kind of foods that contain ingredients you can wax your car with or the same resin used in your nail polish!
 This doesn’t just apply to the ‘processed’ foods, the ones you probably already know are not that ideal for you, it's things like bacon, cheese, yoghurt, sausages, bread, I could go on and on, but I think you get the idea.

 Once you start thinking about what is in your food, you will start thinking about where it comes from, which again, in turn, paying, even more, attention to what you want to eat.
 Tracking down suitable replacements can take time, but it will be worth it in the end.

 Knowing what works best for you is something that will come with time and plenty of trial and error.
 I think about clean eating as a journey, it is one that is often filled with exciting discoveries.
-Our journey started 3 years ago, we have learnt a lot along the way, and the journey is by no means at an end, there are always new things to learn and try.
+Our journey started 3 years ago (2012), we have learnt a lot along the way, and the journey is by no means at an end, there are always new things to learn and try.
 There are so many ways of eating clean including;

-- Free range only
+Free range only

-- Grass fed only
+Grass fed only

-- Fair trade products only
+Fair trade products only